nmaas-platform/nmaas-platform/README.md

   </p>
 </div>

-NMaaS is an open source framework developed within the GÉANT project for orchestration of on-demand deployment of applications in a multi-tenant Kubernetes-based cloud environment.
+NMaaS is an open-source framework developed within the GÉANT project for orchestration of on-demand deployment of applications in a multi-tenant Kubernetes-based cloud environment.

 With a simple self-service web interface, NMaaS applications are easily deployed within an isolated tenant environment assigned to a given user institution or team.